nicholsons/comp0035-2024-tutorials/activities/week1/1-0-instructions.md

 ## Pre-requisites

 You must have completed the following before attending the tutorial.
 There will not be sufficient time to do this in the session.

+The guidance is on Moodle and [in this repository](0-computer_setup_comp0035.md).

 1. Check that you have installed:
     - Python